Our work has five over-arching themes:

-When communities are affected by violence the key to sustainable solutions can often be found by speaking to residents about the underlying causes of crime, working with rather than deciding for them.
+When communities are affected by violence, the key to sustainable solutions can often be found by speaking to residents about the underlying causes of crime, working with rather than deciding for them.

-Working in a place-based way, these initiatives are about learning what are the priorities in each community and co-designing services with local people that will benefit their community.
+Working in a place-based way, these initiatives are about learning what the priorities are in each community and co-designing services with local people that will benefit their community.

 We provide funding to the five Local Authority Community Safety Partnerships as part of our investment in community-led programmes.

 Crucial to our work to engage with all our communities, is our ongoing focus on listening to the voices of young people.